-- Try various pitches for events to attract different types of girls; some will be in it for the fun and meeting new people, some to learn new things, some will be fueled by the desire to show guys girls can do anything.
+- Try various pitches for events to attract different types of women; some will be in it for the fun and meeting new people, some to learn new things, some will be fueled by the desire to show guys that women can do anything.
 No need to focus on just one group!

-- Don’t be afraid to publicly thank girls, coaches, blogs, media and other supporters who help you spread the word about your workshop for their support.
+- Don’t be afraid to publicly thank women, coaches, blogs, media and other supporters who help you spread the word about your workshop for their support.

-- If your language supports it, use feminine forms when addressing girls.
+- If your language supports it, use feminine forms when addressing women.